SkymindIO/skil-clients/csharp/docs/DefaultApi.md

 <a name="predictwithpreprocess"></a>
 # **Predictwithpreprocess**
-> Prediction Predictwithpreprocess (List<string> body, string deploymentName, string modelName)
+> Prediction Predictwithpreprocess (List<string> body, string deploymentName, string versionName, string modelName)

 Preprocesses the input and run inference on it